Robert Bédard (tennis): Amateur

-1952-1953
+1952–1953

 Bédard won the Montreal Cup in August 1952 beating Jack Spencer in the final.
 Bédard also won the Nova Scotia Championships that year.

-In 1953, Bédard reached the semi finals of the Quebec championships, also known as the Eastern Canadian Championships, losing in three straight sets to Lorne Main.
+In 1953, Bédard reached the semi-finals of the Quebec championships, losing in three straight sets to Lorne Main.
+Bédard was ranked Canadian No. 2 for 1953 behind Main.

 1954

 Bédard reached the final of the Hollywood Beach Invitational, losing in three straight sets to Gardnar Mulloy.
 He later reached the final of the 1954 Stuttgart Open, losing to Gottfried von Cramm.
-He was a quarterfinalist at the 1954 Italian Open, winning a five-set marathon over Sven Davidson despite losing the first two sets, and later losing to defending champion Jaroslav Drobny.
-The No. 1 seed for the 1954 French Open, Lew Hoad, defeated Bédard in the third round at Roland Garros in three close sets.
-A month later, Bédard won his first match at Wimbledon, a close four set victory over Gordon Forbes, and also won his second round match.
-Fred Perry, who covered Wimbledon for BBC, stated that Bedard was the most complete athlete in the tournament and noted his competitive zeal in matches.
+He was a quarterfinalist at the 1954 Italian Open, winning a five-set marathon over Sven Davidson despite losing the first two sets, and later losing to defending champion Jaroslav Drobný.
+At the 1954 French Open, Bédard defeated Xavier Perreau-Saussine in the second round in a long five-set match.
+The No. 1 seed for the tournament, Lew Hoad, defeated Bédard in the third round at Roland Garros in three close sets.
+A month later, Bédard won his first match at Wimbledon, a close four-set victory over Gordon Forbes, and also won his second-round match against Eduardo Argon.
+Fred Perry, who covered Wimbledon for BBC, stated that Bédard was the most complete athlete in the tournament and noted his competitive zeal in matches.
 Hoad, the Wimbledon No. 2 seed, eliminated Bédard in the third round in four sets, Bédard winning the third set from Hoad.
-Bédard reached the final of the Quebec Open championships, where he lost a long four-set match to Lorne Main, who had won the Monte Carlo and Belgian titles that season on red clay in Europe.
+Bédard reached the final of the Quebec Open championships, where he lost a long four-set match to Lorne Main.
+Bédard was ranked Canadian No. 2 for 1954 behind Main.

 1955

-In European play, Bédard won a close five set match against Orlando Sirola in the second round of the Italian Championships.
-Bédard reached the semifinal at Cannes, defeating Jacques Brichant, but lost to Wladyslaw Skonecki.
-He won a close match against Nicola Pietrangeli in the Queen's Club Championships, but lost in the third round to Hoad.
-At the 1955 Wimbledon Championships, Bedard lost in the first round to Herb Flam.
-In 1955, Bédard won his first Canadian Open championship at Quebec City in August on clay.
-Bédard defeated Don Fontana in the semifinal and Henri Rochon in the final.
+In European play, Bédard won a close five-set match against Orlando Sirola in the second round of the Italian Championships.
+Bédard reached the semifinal at Cannes, defeating Jacques Brichant, but lost to Władysław Skonecki.
+He won a close match against Nicola Pietrangeli in the Queen's Club Championships but lost in the third round to Hoad.
+At the 1955 Wimbledon Championships, Bédard lost in the first round to Herb Flam.
+In August 1955, Bédard won his first Canadian Open championship at Quebec City on clay.
+Bédard defeated Val Harit in the quarterfinal, Don Fontana in the semifinal and Henri Rochon in the final.
 Rochon had eliminated Lorne Main in the other semifinal.
-Bédard won the Nova Scotia Championships for 1955.
+Bédard teamed with his Davis Cup partner Fontana to win the Canadian Open doubles title.
+Bédard won the Nova Scotia Championships in 1955.
 Bédard also beat Rochon in the final of the Quebec championships in July.
 He reached the third round at Forest Hills in 1955 for the first of an eventual four times, but again it was Hoad that he came up against, this time Hoad winning in three straight sets.
+Bédard was ranked Canadian No. 1 for 1955 for the first of 11 straight times.